Learn to set up automated SMS responses that are activated by specified trigger words sent to your virtual mobile number or short code.

 We've provided a few use cases below to help inspire you.

 Trigger word auto-responders are a perfect way to manage subscriptions to your SMS and email address books.
-Use an auto-responder to automatically add phone numbers and email addresses to your address books in Engagement Cloud.
+Use an auto-responder to automatically add phone numbers and email addresses to address books in your account.

 - Customer surveys